-5.11 In addition to these best-practice measures, local authorities may wish to incorporate additional measures to offset emissions at an early stage.
-It is important that obligations to include offsetting are proportional to the nature and scale of development proposed, and the level of concern about air quality; such offsetting can be based on a quantification of the emissions associated with the development.
+5.11 In addition to these good practice principles, local authorities may wish to incorporate additional measures to offset emissions at an early stage.
+It is important that obligations to include offsetting are proportional to the nature and scale of development proposed and the level of concern about air quality; such offsetting can be based on a quantification of the emissions associated with the development.
 These emissions can be assigned a value, based on the "damage cost approach" used by Defra, and then applied as an indicator of the level of offsetting required, or as a financial obligation on the developer.
-Unless some form of benchmarking is applied, it is impractical to include building emissions in this approach, but if the best-practice measures to control boiler and CHP emissions are enforced (as described above) then this is not essential.
+Unless some form of benchmarking is applied, it is impractical to include building emissions in this approach, but if the boiler and CHP emissions are consistent with the standards as described above then this is not essential.